jupyter/distinguished-contributors/elections_process/process.md

 The elections shepherd(s) should not hesitate to send some reminders during the nomination phase.

+Per Jupyter governance, each newly inducted member will be awarded a nominal purse of $500 per awardee, subject to budgetary constraints, in recognition for service to the community.
+The shepherd(s) is to send an email to the [Executive Council](jupyter-executive-council@googlegroups.com) requesting availability of budget for this round of prizes.

 ## 3] Vote

 Once the nomination phase is over, the vote can start.
 There are two cases:

-- if the number of nominees does not exceed the number of available awards, a simple form with "Yes / No / Abstain" options for each nominee can be used.
+- if the number of nominees does not exceed the number of available awards, a simple form with "Yes / No / Abstain" options for each nominee can be used. `Abstain` is ignored, so the only requirement for a nominee to become a JDC is to get more `Yes` than `No` votes.
 - if the number of nominees exceeds the number of available awards, a Condorcet ranked vote should be used.
 There are many Condorcet voting tools available online and this guide does not promote one over another.

 The shepherd(s) should send an email to the [JDC mailing list](jupyter-distinguished-contributors@googlegroups.com) with the following elements: